Jack works primarily with a broad range of engineering based clients to advise on and secure their patent rights.

 In addition to the technical, engineering aspects of his role, Jack has a keen interest in the aesthetics and ergonomics of good design, and looks to both the function and the form of inventions to ensure that all aspects are sufficiently protected.

-Jack graduated from The University of Nottingham in 1997 having read Mechanical Engineering with French, which included a period studying and doing final year projects at INSA in Lyon, France.
+Jack graduated from The University of Nottingham in the UK, in 1997 having read Mechanical Engineering with French, which included a period studying and doing final year projects at INSA in Lyon, France.

 After joining the patent profession as a trainee in 2000, Jack qualified as a European patent attorney in 2005 and a Chartered patent attorney in 2006.
 Jack joined HGF in October 2015.